 So now, when you fully understand what needs to be done for your product, visualize it.
 Taking both intended use and technical specifics into account, design your hardware and applications, and include them into project description and specification.

 Design will also reveal many things you missed while describing.
 This way your budgeting will be better and better.
-We’ve drilled down the example budgeting of IoT projects works, you can check it out here - How much doest it cost to create IoT solution?
+We’ve drilled down the example budgeting of IoT projects works, you can check it out here - How much does it cost to create IoT solution?

 Back on the design track, here’s a visualisations:

 The device design is important, because it answers the following questions:

 - Will consumers find it appealing and want to buy it for their home/office or as a present?

 - What color, shape, and overall look should it have to be attractive?

 - How to make production easy and cost-effective?

 - Will there be any limitations in terms of size, shape, materials?

 - Will it be durable and usable in the intended environment?